Stephyyc/video-looping-website/README.md

 # Installation:
 This project is still in progress and uses a sample video on my local computer.
 If you want to try it out, for now, you could insert your video of choice into the HTML -- but don't worry, dynamical video loading functionality will come later!

 Note: This project is not fully functional across all platforms or browsers.
 Currently, the webpage works best on Edge or Chrome browser.
-I'm looking into why this is the case, and hope to make it functional across all platforms.
+I'm looking into why this is the case, and hope to make it functional across all browsers.
+Also, making this website responsive on phone/table is on my radar!